Thailand Beaches 4 Relaxing and Beautiful Thai Beaches by JetSettingFools.com

 Swimming Pool

 As much as we love swimming in the sea, we also like splashing around the pool!
-Many mid-range Thai beach hotels offer pools – some even have rooms that open onto the pool for direct access.
+Many mid-range Thailand beach hotels offer pools – some even have rooms that open onto the water for direct access!

 Included Breakfast

 Some people love eating out for breakfast…we are not those people.
-We find it to be much more relaxing to simply saunter down to the hotel restaurant where there is either a buffet already prepared or options for a simple made-to-order breakfast.
+We find it to be much more relaxing to simply saunter down to a prepared buffet or a simple made-to-order breakfast.

 What You Need For a Thai Beach Vacation